wcarhart/willcarh.art/content/project/othello.md

  color  -> changes the current player's color exit   -> ends the game (you can also use 'done')
 ```
-Othello's coolest feature, its AI players, can be played by specifying them by name:
+Othello's coolest feature, its AI players, can be played by specifying them by name.
 ```
 python othello.py --adversary Turing
 ```